 What is Private Credit?

 Private credit refers to loans and/or credit that are issued by non-bank entities.
 Unlike traditional bank loans or corporate bonds, private credit works outside conventional financial regulations.
 This sector has equally gained traction as banks have gradually retreated from corporate lending due to a stricter regulatory environment and the need for higher returns on equity.
 Consequently, private credit has now filled this gap, creating opportunities for companies that may not have access to traditional banking services.
 The mechanisms for private credit involve pooling funds from various investors, which are lent out to borrowers, often at higher interest rates than the rates offered by banks.
 This model is useful for property developers and mid-sized corporations that can pay a premium to access quick capital.
+Bridging loans are particularly popular in this sector, providing swift, short-term finance options that bridge the gap between major funding rounds.
 The allure of high returns has drawn significant investment into this sector, with reports indicating that global private credit funds have amassed around $1.5 trillion.

 The Boom in Private Credit